B-Marty/P5JS_Recursive_Trees/README.md

-# P5JS_Arbre_binaire
+# P5JS_Trees
-This is a 'tools' for creating a binary tree.
+This is a 'tools' for creating a trees.